icgrp/ese532_handouts/ese532_handouts/hw4/homework_submission.md

         `-O2` and `-O3` versions.
 Quote the relevant assembly chunks and explain what additional optimization they represent.
 (3 lines)
     7. Higher optimization levels can make debugging code harder.
-        Comparing the `-O0` to the `-O3` version, explain how the structure of the generated assembly changed, and how it makes it harder to debug.
+        Comparing the `-O0` to the `-O3` version, explain how the generated code differs from the source code and how this makes it harder to debug.
 (3 lines)
         ```{hint}
         Track the values of the variables `X`, `Y`, and `i` as you step through
         `Filter_horizontal`.